yadavamit006/macro-java/src/main/java/com/learning/ay/basic/core-java-basic.md

 1. Heap : The object is created in the heap.
 2. Stack : A reference to the object is stored in the stack.
 3. Constructor : Initializes the object when created.
 The Constructor assigns values to instance variables and performs any required setup.

+### Generics :
+Use covariance (? extends T) when you need to read data.
+Use contravariance (? super T) when you need to write data.

+TypeErasure : Generic type information is lost at runtime; List < String> becomes List